AndersDJohnson/rivets-server/README.md

 # rivets-server

 Render [Rivets.js][rivets] templates on the server.
-If you want, let Rivets pick up again on the client.
+Let Rivets pick up again on the client, if you want.

 Advantages:
 - Friendly to search engines and browsers without JavaScript